Usuhuuu/Unix-Project-BattleShip-Game-/README.md

 #### Main Game Loop:

 - `playGame`: Main game loop where players take turns until a win condition is met.

-## Gameplay Flow <a name="gameplay-flow"></a>

-1. **Condision of starting game:**
-   - Two player must connect to smae port.
-   - Connect from different terminal.
-3. **Drawing Boats:**
-   - Players take turns drawing boats on their boards.
-   - Input the boat location in the format: `boatNumber:startCell:endCell`.

-4. **Taking Turns:**
-   - Players alternate turns shooting at each other's boards.
-   - Input the target location in the format: `columnNumber:rowNumber` (e.g., A1).

-5. **Game End:**
-   - The game ends when all boats of one player are destroyed or after a set number of rounds.
-   - The player with the most hits at the end wins.

 ## Running the Game <a name="running-the-game"></a>
 ```bash